cpoulio/Node.js/README.md

 4. Send a completion email with the uninstallation log.

 ## Features
-- Automates the installation and uninstallation of NodeJS version 18.
+- Automates the installation and uninstallation of NodeJS.
 - Dynamically sets installation log file paths.
 - Handles prerequisite package installations using YUM.
 - Updates user .bash_profile for environment setup.